Integral models of reductive groups and integral Mumford-Tate groups: Introduction

-In other words, a special subvariety $S \subset \mathscr{A}_{g,n}$ is determined, up to some finite ambiguity, by its generic integral Mumford--Tate group.
-The rest of this article is dedicated to the proofs of these two theorems.
-In section \ref{sectieachtergrond} we discuss some facts about models of reductive groups and their relation to Lie algebras.
-In section \ref{sectielie} we briefly recap the representation theory of split reductive groups.
-In section \ref{sectiesplit} we prove theorem \ref{maintheorem1} for split reductive groups over local fields.
-In section \ref{sectielokaal} we extend this result to non-split reductive groups using Bruhat--Tits theory, and in section \ref{sectiegetal} we prove theorem \ref{maintheorem1} in full generality.
-In section \ref{sectieshimura} we prove theorem \ref{maintheorem2}.
+This paper is dedicated to the proofs of these two Theorems.
+In section \ref{s:background} we discuss some facts about models of reductive groups and their relation to Lie algebras.
+In section \ref{s:lie} we briefly recap the representation theory of split reductive groups.
+In section \ref{s:split} we prove Theorem \ref{thm:main1} for split reductive groups over local fields.
+In section \ref{s:local} we extend this result to non-split reductive groups over local fields using Bruhat--Tits theory, and in section \ref{s:numberfield} we prove Theorem \ref{thm:main1} in full generality.
+In section \ref{s:shimura} we prove Theorem \ref{thm:main2}.

+\textbf{Acknowledgements:} The research of which this paper is a result was carried out as part of a Ph.D. project at Radboud University supervised by Ben Moonen, to whom I am grateful for comments and guidance.
+I also thank Johan Commelin and Maarten Solleveld for further comments.
+All remaining errors are, of course, my own.